ALKIcorp/ALKI-Corp-Banking-Sim/docs/README.md

   - SP500 invest/divest mechanics and chart aggregation endpoints.
   - Liquibase-managed schema, including recent auto-increment fixes for `bank_state.id` and `client.id`.
   - Seed data for bank_state slots 1–3 (intended starting balances).
+  - **Automatic seed data for slot 1**: Slot 1 automatically loads with 5 pre-configured clients and their transaction history when no clients exist.
+The seed data includes realistic bank state (250K liquid cash, 50K invested), client balances, and 14 historical transactions.
+If slot 1 data is removed, it will automatically regenerate on the next application startup.
 - Placeholder / assumptions:
   - Slots are hardcoded to IDs 1–3 in `SlotController`; expanding slots will need code + data changes.
   - Simulation constants are fixed in `SimulationConstants`; adjust as needed for gameplay tuning.